-5.5.8 Digital Mixing and Routing
+5.5.10 Digital Mixing and Routing

-The TLV320AIC3110 has four digital mixing blocks.
+The TLV320DAC3101 has four digital mixing blocks.
 Each mixer can provide either mixing or multiplexing of the digital audio data.
 This arrangement of digital mixers allows independent volume control for both the playback data and the key-click sound.
 The first set of mixers can be used to make monaural signals from left and right audio data, or they can even be used to swap channels to the DAC.
 This function is accomplished by selecting left audio data for the right DAC input, and right data for the left DAC input.
 The second set of mixers provides mixing of the audio data stream and the key-click sound.
 The digital routing can be configured by writing to page 0 / register 63, bits D5-D4 for the left channel and bits D3-D2 for the right channel.

-Because the key-click function uses the digital signal processing block, the CODEC_CLKIN, DAC, analog volume control, and output driver must be powered on for the key-click sound to occur.
+Because the key-click function uses the digital signal-processing block, the CODEC_CLKIN, DAC, analog volume control, and output driver must be powered on for the key-click sound to occur.

-5.5.9 Analog Audio Routing
+5.5.11 Analog Audio Routing

-The TLV320AIC3110 has the capability to route the DAC output to either the headphone or the speaker output.
+The TLV320DAC3101 has the capability to route the DAC output to either the headphone or the speaker output.
 If desirable, both output drivers can be operated at the same time while playing at different volume levels.
-The TLV320AIC3110 provides various digital routing capabilities, allowing digital mixing or even channel swapping in the digital domain.
+The TLV320DAC3101 provides various digital routing capabilities, allowing digital mixing or even channel swapping in the digital domain.
 All analog outputs other than the selected ones can be powered down for optimal power consumption.

-5.5.9.1 Analog Output Volume Control
+5.5.11.1 Analog Output Volume Control

 The output volume control can be used to fine-tune the level of the mixer amplifier signal supplied to the headphone driver or the speaker driver.
 This architecture supports separate and concurrent volume levels for each of the four output drivers.
 This volume control can also be used as part of the output pop-noise reduction scheme.
-This feature is available even if the ADC and DAC are powered down.
+This feature is available even if the DAC is powered down.

-5.5.9.2 Headphone Analog-Output Volume Control
+5.5.11.2 Headphone Analog Output Volume Control

-For the headphone outputs, the analog volume control has a range from 0 dB to -78 dB in 0.5-dB steps for most of the useful range plus mute, which is shown in and Table 5-38.
+For the headphone outputs, the analog volume control has a range from 0 dB to -78 dB in 0.5-dB steps for most of the useful range plus mute, which is shown in Table 5-24.
 This volume control includes soft-stepping logic.
 Routing the left-channel DAC output signal to the left-channel analog volume control is done by writing to page 1 / register 35, bit D6.
-Routing the right-channel DAC output signal to the right-channel analog volume control is done by writing to page 1 / register 35, bit D6.
 Routing the right-channel DAC output signal to the right-channel analog volume control is done by writing to page 1 / register 35, bit D2.

 Changing the left-channel analog volume for the headphone is controlled by writing to page 1 / register 36, bits D6-D0.
 Changing the right-channel analog volume for the headphone is controlled by writing to page 1 / register 37, bits D6-D0.
 Routing the signal from the output of the left-channel analog volume control to the input of the left-channel headphone power amplifier is done by writing to page 1 / register 36, bit D7.
-Routing the signal from the output of the right-channel analog volume control to the input of the right-channel headphone power amplifier is done by writing to page 1 / register 36, bit D7.
 Routing the signal from the output of the right-channel analog volume control to the input of the right-channel headphone power amplifier is done by writing to page 1 / register 37, bit D7.